 2010-11: Illo skated in 37 of 38 games for Bemidji State.
 He was second amongst Beavers freshmen with 4 goals and 2 assists and was +3 with 20 PMs.
 Bemidji State finished 10th in the 12-team WCHA but made a surprise run to the conference semifinals by defeating eventual national champion Minnesota-Duluth in overtime (3-2).

 2011-12: Illo skated in 30 of 38 games for Bemidji State as a sophomore – missing eight games after suffering an injury in a February game against Nebraska-Omaha.
 He scored 7 goals with 10 assists and was minus-eight with 21 penalty minutes.
 Three of his seven goals were scored on the power play.
 The Beavers finished ninth in the WCHA.

-Illo is just coming into his own as an older sophomore this season with BSU.
+Illo just completed his junior year with Bemidji State University and continues to round out his game.
 He will likely play out his full eligibility there and then weigh his options of heading into minor pro or perhaps making the jump back across the pond.
 While he is not a surefire pro, it may be too early to write him off entirely.